 You may be selected for verification once your application is submitted.
 You will be notified via email if you are selected, and should submit the additional requested documentation as soon as possible.
 We can't create an award package for you until that documentation is submitted.

-Are you transferring to DU or need to apply for aid for the winter and/or spring quarters?
-Please follow the steps outlined above, except submit the 2013-14 FAFSA.
-Once you have applied (and submitted your additional documentation if selected for verification), you will receive your financial aid award notification via email in about 2 weeks.
+Do you need to apply for aid for the fall, winter, or spring quarters of the 2016-17 academic year?
+Please follow the steps outlined above, except submit the 2016-17 FAFSA.
+Once you have applied (and submitted your additional documentation if selected for verification ), you will receive your financial aid award notification via email in about 2 weeks.

 Annual Financial Aid Application Timeline